 3. Add the ginger bug to the lemonade and stir.

 4. Bottle your drink.
-Fill flip-top bottles and set them aside for two days, three if you have a cool kitchen.
+Fill flip-top bottles and set them aside for two days, three if you have a very cool kitchen.
 As the microbes eat the sugar, they release carbon dioxide, which carbonates your drink.
 BE CAREFUL!
 If you let the fermentation go too long, the bottles may explode.
 I have never had this happen but have read about it, so I often put my bottles in a cupboard to ferment.
 A cardboard box works too.
 The garage is ideal.
 After you have made a few fermented drinks like this or kombucha, you will get a feel for how long to let the secondary fermentation go.
+If you let the bottle sit for longer than a couple of days, PLEASE burp it (i.e., open it) to release gas.
+I usually do this every two days, sometimes one, depending on how fizzy the drink it.

 5. Chill a few hours before serving.